MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/quickstart.md

 1. Create the virtual agent.

-   Navigate to [https://va.ai.dynamics.com/marketing](https://va.ai.dynamics.com/marketing) in your browser, and select **Sign In**.
+   Navigate to [https://va.ai.dynamics.com](https://va.ai.dynamics.com) in your browser to open the Virtual Agent Designer environment.

-   On the **Create a new bot** screen, select the template you want to use, either Retail or General.
+   On the **Create a new bot** screen, select the template you want to use, either General or Retail.
 Then specify a name and environment for the bot, and select **Create**.

    > [!div class="mx-imgBorder"]
    > ![Create a new bot](media/create-bot-2.PNG)